 Take ice fishing, for instance.
 It’s a hobby we enjoyed up at the cabin maybe a half dozen times a year.
 But those half dozen excursions were done in style.
 On a January or February weekend, we’d bundle up in the nicest boots and warmest coats money could buy.
 Dad would load us up in a truck and drive us out to Kewadin, Clam Lake, or a public access point on Lake Skegemog.

 After the snowy drive, the real fun began.
-We’d back the Kawasaki Mule off the trailer and quickly scramble to load up our 4-person ice shanty, fishing gear, propane heater, and buckets into the back.
+We’d back the Mule off the trailer (not that kind of Mule; the Kawasaki version that eats gasoline instead of hay) and quickly scramble to load up our 4-person ice shanty, fishing gear, propane heater, and buckets into the back.
 We’d drive that Mule as fast as it could go over the ice and through the slush, using ice piles as ramps along the way.

 Once we found a suitable piece of ice, we’d set up the shanty and get the heater going.
 Then we’d fire up a gas-powered ice auger to drill a hole in the ice wider than my head.
 The auger was the ultimate symbol of American strength.
 Powerful, loud, and completely unnecessary.
-A single pull on the starter rope and VR-VR-VROOM!
+A few pulls on the starter rope – Zing-da-da-Zing-Zing-Zing, Zing-da-da-Zing-Zing-Zing, ZIIINNNNGG-ZIIINNNNGG – and we were in business!
 Velcro window coverings would come down inside all the other shanties within earshot, the other fishermen scrambling for a view as the beast roared to life.
 We’d bask in our glory, holding onto the auger for dear life while its spinning metal blades cut through a foot of ice in seconds.
-We’d let the engine run a bit longer, just because we could.
+We’d hold it up and let the engine run a bit longer, just because we could.
 Finally – and triumphantly – we’d turn off the auger, slide the shanty over the holes, and man our posts inside the warm shelter.

 My favorite memory of Dad splurging involves a car.
 It was 2008 and Mom was dying.
 She had been sick and had defied the odds for several years, but everyone knew the end was drawing nigh.
 I was still at Chrysler and we were launching a remake of the Dodge Challenger.

 The Challenger’s model launch was the hottest one of the decade.
 It was being offered as an SRT model, complete with a 425-horsepower Hemi V8 that threw down 420 ft-lbs of torque.
-They paired it with a sleek orange exterior with black racing stripes.
+They paired it with a sleek, sexy orange exterior with black racing stripes.

 I can’t exaggerate the demand for these cars.
 Only 5,000 were being built and everyone wanted one.
+Celebrities and millionaires placed orders.
 A woman even broke into the Detroit Auto Show after hours that year to pose naked on the hood of the show car.
 Really.
 Google it.